 Following the removal of a pilonidal abscess, some minor scarring is common.
 At SuperGroup, PLLC, we can help you ensure a scar that softens with time, resulting in minimal visibility.

 For most patients, we recommend taking two to four weeks to rest and recover before resuming your normal activities.
 It is important to ensure your wound has entirely healed before you return to robust physical activity, including strenuous exercise.

 Your provider will share some detailed instructions about how to care for your wound site and also provide a prescription for pain relief as needed.
 During recovery, you are welcome to resume your normal diet but may want to shift to bland foods if you experience an upset stomach.

 At SuperGroup, PLLC, we specialize in providing relief and reconstruction for patients batting pilonidal cysts.
-Our plastic surgeons are problem solvers, ready to tackle even the most complex cases.
-If you have experienced pain or discomfort from pilonidal cysts, we welcome you to contact our offices in Fort Worth, TX or Denton, TX.
+Our surgeons are problem solvers, ready to tackle even the most complex cases.
+If you have experienced pain or discomfort from pilonidal cysts, we welcome you to contact our offices in Fort Worth, TX, Plano, TX, or Denton, TX.